 - Non-economic losses.
 In addition to the losses that come with a clear price tag, you have also suffered physically and emotionally.
 While money cannot relieve your trauma or take away your chronic pain, you might be entitled to pain and suffering damages.
 A skilled lawyer will write a demand letter that spells out your losses.

-Clearly, the value of each of these losses depends on your unique situation.
+Clearly, our personal injury lawyer says, the value of each of these losses depends on your unique situation.

 Factors That Increase the Value of Your Claim